andreian02/date-selection-app/README.md

 ## STATUS COMPLETED!

-Edit the input features > current too troublesome to use - DONE!
+1.Edit the input features > current too troublesome to use - DONE!
-Run analysis without owners > Calendar Feature. - DONE!
+2.Run analysis without owners > Calendar Feature. - DONE!
-Install calendar feature, button installed, backend to be updated - DONE!
+3.Install calendar feature, button installed, backend to be updated - DONE!
-Clean up empty strings in final payload  > Logic Built! - DONE!
+4.Clean up empty strings in final payload  > Logic Built! - DONE!
-Add time to result page! - DONE!
+5.Add time to result page! - DONE!
-Add show more button to load results, instead of displaying all at one go.  - DONE!
+6.Add show more button to load results, instead of displaying all at one go.  - DONE!
-Added filter options to sort and arrange results on page - DONE!
+7.Added filter options to sort and arrange results on page - DONE!
-To complete version1 function, this function supports Calendar Feature - DONE!
+8.To complete version1 function, this function supports Calendar Feature - DONE!
-Able to pass calendar results into cards...decide what to show in cards. - add  得令,得地,身旺  - DONE!
+9.Able to pass calendar results into cards...decide what to show in cards. - add  得令,得地,身旺  - DONE!
-Implement radialchart to analyze all five element of the day - Added basic chart template - DONE!
+10.Implement radialchart to analyze all five element of the day - Added basic chart template - DONE!
-Added Error page handler - DONE!
+11.Added Error page handler - DONE!
-Add default catches if no input is made.  - DONE!

 ## Resource